 |FIND THE BEST FLIGHT DEALS!|

 Not far from Å is the village of Tind, another great place to see little red cabins standing on poles over the ocean.
 Here you can still see fishing boats on the docks in front of the rorbu as they return from a fishing voyage from the sea.
-It might even come as a surprise to you if the rorbuer you rented come equipped with a flat screen HDTV.
+It might even come as a surprise to you if the rorbuer you rented comes equipped with a flat-screen HDTV.
 Most of these cabins are available on Airbnb by enterprising owners.